Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-softraid-on-node/guide.en-gb.md

 ---
-title: "OPCP - How to configure software RAID on a node"
+title: "OPCP - How to configure a software RAID on a node"
-excerpt: "Learn how to configure and manage software RAID on an OpenStack Ironic node in OPCP"
+excerpt: "Find out how to configure and manage a software RAID on an OpenStack Ironic node in OPCP"
 updated: 2026-01-13
 ---

 ## Objective

-This guide explains how to configure and manage **software RAID** on an OpenStack Ironic baremetal node in your OPCP environment.
+This guide explains how to configure and manage a **software RAID** on an OpenStack Ironic baremetal node in your OPCP environment.

 Software RAID allows you to create a redundancy configuration at the software level, without requiring a dedicated hardware RAID controller.
 This solution is particularly useful to improve the availability and storage performance of your instances.